GetPsyched/printer/README.md

 - The directory where you will be creating your preset(s) is `src/<preset>`.
 - Within this directory, you must create a `page.svelte` file.
 This is the entry point of your preset.
 From here, you can either expand to multiple `.svelte` files via imports or stick to one, it's up to you.
   - For importing the data into your `page.svelte` file, export a variable named `data` (see other presets for reference)
+  - If you want to use TailwindCSS for styling, please see how to enable compiling TailwindCSS [below](#usage).
 - Once you've created your preset, you have 2 options to feed it data.

   1. Using the CLI